k3street/chat_me/README.md

 ### Basic Chat
 - Simply type your robot building questions in the chat interface
 - The AI will provide detailed, technical answers about hardware, software, and assembly
+- **🧠 Context-Aware Responses**: The AI remembers your recent conversation history for more natural, contextual responses
+- **💾 Persistent Chat History**: Your conversations are automatically saved to your browser's local storage and persist across sessions
+- **🔄 Chat Management**: Use the "Clear Chat" button to reset the conversation and start fresh
+- **📊 Storage Status**: The chat header shows your current storage usage and status

 ### Voice Interaction
 - Click the microphone button (🎤) to record your question
 - The AI will transcribe your speech and provide both text and audio responses
 - Toggle "Voice Mode" in the header for continuous voice conversations
+- **🛑 Stop Speaking**: Click the "Stop Speaking" button to cancel ongoing text-to-speech responses
 - Supports OpenAI's Whisper for speech-to-text and TTS for audio responses
+- **Context-Aware Voice**: Voice responses include conversation history for better context

 ### Document Upload
 - Click the upload button (📎) to upload relevant documents